makrai/notes/bergman18-KR-Practionary-Peirce-Springer.md

 # 16 Three potential uses in depth.
 The three application areas

-* workflows and business process management (BPM),
+## 16.1 workflows and business process management (BPM),

 * involves people.
 Semantic technologies are essential for shared communic

-* semantic parsing, and
+## 16.2 semantic parsing 349

 * a lexical theory needs to handle word senses, sentences and semantics, cross-language meanings, common-sense reasoning, and learning algorithms.
   We can map the compositional and semantic aspects of our language to the categorial perspectives of Peirce’s logic and semiosis, and then convert those formalisms to distributions over broad examples provided by KBpedia’s knowledge.

+### A Taxonomy of Grammars 350

+### Computational Semantics 353

+### Three Possible Contributions Based on Peirce 354

+* principles
+  * Real.
+Peirce advocated empirical truth for describing and organizing the
+    * as opposed to based solely in the mind: psychological
+    * what we retain should be true in relation to what we have already modeled,
+  * Organized according to the universal categories.
+Continuing to maintain rea- soned splits into Firstness, Secondness, and Thirdness may offer some surprising keys and insights for our knowledge representations going forward.
+  * Logical
+    * fits well with the ideal of formal grammars.
+  * Consistent with the logic of relations.
+Peirce has already provided us with significant guidance in his identification of relations and his logical treatments of them, including algebraic notions to inform modeling.
+  * A good entity-attribute distinction.
+We have already pointed to the importance of separating out attributes (a Firstness) from entities (a Secondness).
+  * Capable of distinguishing generals from particulars.
+We want discrete class-level types (generals, a Thirdness) and item-level (particulars, a Seco)
+  * Attentive to the sign representativeness in Peircean semiosis.
+Peirce’s ten sign classes (see Table 2.2), or even analysis of his later 28~ and 66-sign classifications, are a rich target for applying mathematical or logical analysis for teasing out rules for analyzing problems
+  * Reflective of the probabilistic nature of truth.
+We should favor learning models that support inductive reasoning and allow the use of probability distributions to characterize some nodes.
+  * Contextual.
+In that we capture both the intensionality and extensionality of our lexemes and choose word senses based on the overlap with accompanying text.
+The inclusion of inference and background world knowledge supports this aim [13].
+* below three approaches in relative order of complexity of implementation
-* robotics.
+  * Peircean part-of-speech tagging
+  * machine learning, and then
+  * a dedicated Peircean grammar.
+We can also combine these three approaches

+## 16.3 robotics 361

 * Cognitive robots embrace the ideas of learning and planning and interacting with a dynamic world.
 * Kinesthetic robots may also be helpful to our attempts to refine NLU

 # 17 Conclusions looking across the broad sweep of our completed practionary.